 To diagnose a fatty liver, your doctor will likely perform blood and imaging tests.
 A liver biopsy may also be necessary.

 Common conventional treatment recommendations for fatty liver disease involve eliminating or controlling the cause(s).
-For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, conventional fatty liver treatment may includes a doctor’s recommendation to lose weight loss since which helps to decrease fat in the liver as well as inflammation and fibrosis.
+For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, conventional fatty liver treatment may includes a doctor’s recommendation to lose weight, which helps to decrease fat in the liver as well as inflammation and fibrosis.

 Rapid weight loss, however, is not a good idea since this can only make things worse.
 Gradually losing weight is the smart way to go.
 Some doctors may advise aiming to lose around 7 percent of body weight over a one year time frame.